CORE Construction Begins

 Work is expected to impact areas around campus including RAW Plaza, Meiklejohn Hall, Union courtyard, library

-Construction for Cal State East Bay’s newest building, CORE, has begun, just weeks ahead of students returning for the spring semester.
+Construction for Cal State East Bay’s newest building, CORE, has begun.
 Construction is expected to impact popular areas around campus including the RAW Plaza, the Upper Science ramp, the walkway along the RAW, Meiklejohn Hall, the Union courtyard and the library.

 The RAW plaza and Upper Science ramp will have moving trucks and heavy equipment, along with a construction fence on one side.
 Students in the area may also experience noise from heavy equipment, dust, vibrations and small flying particles.